containerbuildsystem/cachi2/docs/pip.md

 a [PEP 517](https://peps.python.org/pep-0517/) build system.
 To do that, pip has to install the build system and its dependencies (defined via [PEP 518](https://peps.python.org/pep-0518/)).

+Cachi2 (unlike the older Cachito) can download both wheels and sdists.
+The `allow_binary` option controls this behavior.

+* `"allow_binary": "true"` - download both wheels and sdists
+* `"allow_binary": "false"` - download only sdists (default)

+*Note: Cachi2 currently downloads one sdist and all the available wheels per dependency (no filtering is being made by platform or Python version).*

+### Building with wheels

+Pre-fetching and building with wheels is much easier and faster than pre-fetching and building from source (even without filtering of wheels).
+However, downloading all the wheels naturally results in a much larger overall download size.
+Based on sample testing, wheels + sdists will be approximately 5x to 15x larger than just the sdists.
+When building with wheels, dealing with build dependencies via requirements-build.txt is unnecessary.

+### Building from source

-Building from source gives you an important guarantee which using pre-built artifacts does not: what you installed matches the source code.
+Building wheels from sdists takes a long time, but building from source gives you an important guarantee which using pre-built wheels does not: what you installed matches the source code.
 This can be especially important for Python packages implemented in C or other compiled languages.

-### requirements-build.txt
+#### requirements-build.txt

 To allow building from source in a network-isolated environment, Cachi2 must download all the PEP 517 build dependencies before the build starts.